Ellamental2/obsidian-sylvalia/Guilds/Twilight Pegasus Guild/Twilight Pegasus Guild.md

 Potions/Alchemist:
 [Hans](Hans.md)

-The Twilight Pegasus Guild based in [Sandhall](Sandhall), but are also responsible for [Kadahn](Kadahn.md) are interested in treasure hunting.
-They are not averse to grave robbing.
+The Twilight Pegasus Guild based in [Sandhall](Sandhall), but are also responsible for [Kadahn](Kadahn.md).
+Focussed on artefacts and magical items.
+Their expeditions are usually centred on exploring ancient ruins of civilisations long past looking for the relics of history, or delving into forgotten caves in the search for treasure.
+Signet ring

 Has some link to [[Trenmere]]